KiHa 141 series: KiHa 143

 11 KiHa 143 cars were built in 1994 from surplus 50 series OHaFu 51 locomotive-hauled coaches to provide additional capacity on the Sassho Line.
 These cars are formed as two-car sets, consisting of KiHa 143-100 cars at the Sapporo end and KiHa 143-150 cars at the opposite end.
 The KiHa 143 cars are powered by two DMF13HZD 450 hp engines, and used bogies based on the KiHa 150 design.
 The KiHa 143-150 cars retain the original toilet of the 50 series coaches.
 All cars were fitted with air-conditioning from 1996.

 Passenger accommodation consists of transverse seating bays arranged 2+1 abreast, with longitudinal bench seating at the car ends.

 A number of KiHa 143 twin-car sets were modified for use on wanman driver-only operation services.

-The fleet of KiHa 143 cars is scheduled to be replaced by new 737 series AC electric multiple units from spring 2023.
+The KiHa 143 fleet was withdrawn from Muroran Main Line local services on 19 May 2023, ahead of their replacement by new 737 series AC electric multiple units.